erikcorry/understanding-lisp-1/README.md

 ## vag routine

+All memory cells (objects) in Lisp-1 are the same size, namely two words.
+Because Lisp is a dynamically typed language, all cells must be tagged with their type.
+One of the types is the cons, and another is the numeric (integer) type.

-Value get is a routine for unpacking a tagged integer from a memory cell.
+Value get (`vag`) is a routine for unpacking a tagged integer from a memory cell.
 The numeric cell stores an 18 bit number in two consecutive words.
-The first word has a numeric tag of 3 (binary 11) in the top two bits and the low 16 bits of the numeric payload in the other 16 bits.
+The first word has a numeric type tag of 3 (binary 11) in the top two bits and the low 16 bits of the numeric payload in the other 16 bits.

-The second word provides the high bit and the sign bit in the lowest bits.
+The second word provides the high bit (H) and the sign bit (S) in the lowest bits.
 The other 16 bits are unused as far as I can tell.

 ```
-11 nnnn nnnn nnnn nnnn      .. .... .... ..... ...sn
+┌────┬─┴─────┴─────┴─────┴─────┴─────┐┌─────┴─────┴─────┴─────┴─────┴─┬────┐
+│ 11 │  low 16 bits of integer       ││  unused                       │ SH │
+└────┴───────────────────────────────┘└───────────────────────────────┴────┘
 ```

-As can be seen the numeric cell has the same size (two words) as a cons cell.
+As can be seen, the numeric cell has the same size (two words) as a cons cell.

-The `vag` routine makes use of the fact that its argument has been spilled by the entry code, so that it can be found at address 100.
+The `vag` routine is designed to be called via the recursion-capable [cal](#cal) instruction/stub.
+That is, it finds its argument at address 100.

 Comments mine:
 ```
 /get numeric value
 vag,	lio i 100    // Indirect load of argument cell into IO register.
-	cla          // Clear accumulator.
+	cla          // Clear accumulator with zero.
 	rcl 2s       // Roll AC and IO left two places so AC has top two bits of IO.
 	sas (3       // Skip next instruction if AC == 3.
 	jmp qi3      // Jump to error if tag != 3 (numeric tag).